ava-labs/hypersdk/examples/tokenvm/avalanche-ops.aws.md

 cat /tmp/tokenvm-chain-config.json
 ```

 Note that `--chain-name tokenvm*` and `--node-ids-to-instance-ids` values are different to split nodes into two separate subnets.
 And `avalancheup-aws install-subnet-chain` **will add the specified nodes as primary network validators (regardless of it's for customer or public networks) before adding them as subnet validators**.
-So, please make sure the `--key` has enough balance:
+So, please make sure the `--key` has enough balance and use `--subnet-validate-period-in-days` flag to set custom validate priods (defaults to 15-day for primary network, 14-day for subnet validation):

 ```bash
 # this will prompt you to confirm the outcome!